Pelevin, comics, Tom Hanks. What to see in November

 Cast: Finn Wolfard, McKenna Grace, Sigourney Weaver, Bill Murray, Dan Aykroyd

-It is assumed that this is the “real” sequel to the cult “Ghostbusters”.
-Like, forget about the infamous 2016 movie with the hunters and wait for the warm tube hunters.
+This is supposed to be the “real” sequel to the iconic Ghostbusters.
+Like, forget about the infamous 2016 film with the hunters and wait for the warm tube hunters.
 In the story, a single mother with a couple of teenage children settles on an old farm, inherited from her father.
 The guys try to find out more about their grandfather and find an Ecto-1 car.

 In “Descendants” there are actors involved in the original 1980s dilogy.
 The newcomer is Finn Wolfard, whom you saw in Stranger Things and the movie It.
 The new “Ghostbusters” were supposed to be released in the spring of 2020, but, like many other blockbusters, fell victim to the pandemic and the ensuing massive transfers of premieres.